Fields, Oregon: Healthcare

 In 1989, Nellie Nix of The Bulletin described the catchment area of Harney District Hospital in Burns as being Harney County.
 In 2005 Matthew Preusch of The Oregonian, citing the lack of doctors and long distances between the southern part of the county and the hospital, described the southern part of Harney County, which includes Fields, as "the most medically underserved area of all."
 In 2005, Harney District Hospital provided a traveling doctor in a mobile trailer for southern parts of the county, which included Fields.

 Education

 For K-8 residents are zoned to Fields Elementary School, of South Harney School District #33.
 The school is .25 mi from the center of Fields.
-It was formerly in the "Fields Trout Creek School District".
-One ranch zoned to Fields Elementary had, in 1998, a just under two hour commute to school per way.
-In 1987, there was at least one student who commuted from a location 70 mi away.

-In 1972 the school board of Fields Elementary permitted students to do paid janitorial duties after a teacher, offered money by the board to do janitorial duties, instead suggested that the students do so instead.
-That year, 16 students were enrolled.
-Later the grade school in Juntura adopted the janitorial idea from Fields after the Fields teacher moved to Juntura in 1975.
-Due to the small size of Fields Elementary, the South Harney #33 board decided not to have a dedicated janitorial employee.
-The students use the money to pay for field trips.
-In 1987 the school used a van to transport students.
+The building itself, as of 1987, had one classroom.
+As of 2008, the school had two teachers, with each taking some of the grades.

 High school students are zoned to Crane Union High School, of Harney County Union High School District 1J.

 Harney County is not in a community college district but has a "contract out of district" (COD) with Treasure Valley Community College.
 TVCC operates the Burns Outreach Center in Burns.